 |X-main & Y-main boards||$70 to $200|

-The longevity of a TV is like anything man-made - it will eventually break down.
-The useful life of a TV is about eight to ten years.
+The longevity of a TV is like anything that is man-made - it will eventually break down.
+Typically, a TV should continue to run well for at least 10 years.
+But rapid technological advances will drive TVs to obsolescence much sooner.
+So for the purpose of depreciation for business taxes, the determinable useful life of a TV is 4 to 5 years.